Yusuf Grillo: Life

 Yusuf Grillo was born in the Brazilian Quarters of Lagos Island and attended Nigerian College of Arts, Science and Technology in Zaria, where he received a diploma in Fine Arts and a post-graduate diploma in education in 1961.
-He later studied various specialist courses at Cambridge University and later traveled to Germany and the United States of America.
+He later studied various specialist courses at Cambridge University and later travelled to Germany and the United States of America.
 He started to teach at Yaba Technical Institute in 1962 under Paul Mount, the then Head of Department.

 Grillo is considered to have been one of Nigeria's outstanding academically trained painters; he emerged to prominence and international recognition in the 1960s and 1970s, while exhibiting a large collection of his early works.
 He makes use of his western art training in many of his paintings, combining western art techniques with traditional Yoruba sculpture characteristics.
-His preference for color blue in natural settings paintings, is sometimes similar to the adire or resist-dye textiles used in Nigeria.
+His preference for colour blue in natural settings paintings is sometimes similar to the adire or resist-dye textiles used in Nigeria.
 He was at one time the Head of the Department of Art and Printing at Yaba College of Technology.
 After his retirement in 1987, he spent his life as a full-time studio artist in his Ikeja, Lagos studio.

 Yusuf Grillo was married to Iyabo Amope Grillo, and had 5 children - Morayo Anthonio, Bodunrin Adeyemi, Gboyega Grillo, Farouk Grillo and Jubril Grillo.